MileHacker Logo

 Bajaj Versatility

-Three-wheeled rickshaws are good for quick, direct trips to specific points in the heart of the city.
+Three-wheeled rickshaws are good for quick, direct trips to specific points within the city center.

 Often quicker for short distances.